hklcf/Adhell3/README.md

 # Announcement
-The generation of KPE and ELM license key is now limited only for SEAP partner account. <br/>
+The generation of KPE and ELM license key is now limited only for KPP partner account. <br/>
 Therefore, if you don't already have a working license key you cannot activate Adhell3. <br/>
-The development of Adhell3 is hereby stopped until further notice.

 # Disclaimer
 Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>